Best Time to Go to Hawaii

 When are periods of High and Low Demand?

 To assist visitors with visualizing the periods of high and low demand in Hawaii, we've created the following 2019 Hawaii Demand Forecast.
-This is an approximate overview of when we expect Hawaii to see increased travel in 2019, based on travel trends in Hawaii over the last three years.
+This chart is an approximate overview of when we expect Hawaii to see increased visitation on-island, based on travel trends in Hawaii over the last four years.
+You can also now take a look at our 2020 Hawaii Demand Forecast as well.

-There's good news emerging for visitors looking to travel by air in 2019.
-Due to increased competition amongst air carriers and new direct flights into Hawaii (i.e.; Southwest Airlines) - 2019 is shaping up to be one of the most affordable years to fly to Hawaii in recent memory.
-Visitors should definitely take advantage of the low fares and, as always, definitely consider visiting multiple islands if time permits while on your trip.
+Good news emerged in early 2019 for visitors looking to travel by air.
+Due to increased competition amongst air carriers and new direct flights into Hawaii (i.e., Southwest Airlines) - 2019, 2020 and beyond are shaping up to be some of the most affordable years to fly to Hawaii in recent memory.
+Visitors should take advantage of the low fares and, as always, definitely consider visiting multiple islands if time permits while on your trip.

 What to Expect - Rain & Temperatures

-- Read up on the forecasts at the University of Hawaii Weather before you visit and during your stay, as they have the best and most accurate forecast in the islands.
+- Read up on the forecasts at the University of Hawaii Weather before you visit and during your stay, as they have the best and most accurate estimates on the islands.

 - Don't listen to the Weather Channel or watch the NOAA forecast graphs, of course, they'll predict rain - it technically rains almost every day in Hawaii... for about 10 minutes at a time.